Actor Portrayal

 HCP:

 “I see why you would think that.
-But vaccines are an important part of helping to protect the health of our children.10
+But vaccines are an important part of helping to protect our children from certain preventable infectious diseases.10

 We’re lucky.
-Unlike our parents, we don’t have to stay up at night worrying about diseases like polio.6,10 That’s because the majority of kids are vaccinated.11
+Unlike our parents, we don’t have to stay up at night worrying about diseases like polio.10,11 That’s because the majority of kids are vaccinated.12

-When a vaccine is delayed, children are vulnerable to certain diseases that they may encounter.13
+When a vaccine is delayed, children are vulnerable to certain diseases that they may encounter.14

-There are no data to show that spacing out vaccines is safer or more effective than following the CDC recommendations.”13
+There are no data to show that spacing out vaccines is safer or more effective than following the recommendations.”14

 Explore other scenarios and strategies for overcoming vaccine hesitancy.